 Time is of critical importance to archaeology; knowing when and where something happened is crucial in constructing the story of our human past.
 However, telling that story in a clear and easily understandable manner is not always straightforward.
-The principle reason for this is that the names we give to different periods are not the same the world over, and, where they are the same, do not always occur over the same stretch of time – see, it’s confusing already!
+The principal reason for this is that the names we give to different periods are not the same the world over, and, where they are the same, do not always occur over the same stretch of time – see, it’s confusing already!

 To begin, we need to decide when the archaeological record can be seen to start.
 In this course we have opted for a date of roughly 2.5 million years ago.
 This is when our family line (Homo) first emerges in Africa and we see the emergence of stone tool making traditions.
 Even this starting point is a little blurred, in that some researchers would see archaeology as encompassing the entire human evolutionary record (stretching back over 6 million years) and with new finds challenging the time depth of tool making on a periodic basis.
 However, 2.5 million years gives plenty of scope to this course and, as you’ll see next week and in Week 3, our earliest evidence for seafaring occurs much later than this.
 If you’d like to know more about the time depth of human evolution and the archaeological record for it, the Smithsonian has created an excellent timeline*.

 To complicate matters archaeologists have a habit of switching between two ways of referring to periods in the past, and use two different terms to relate to dates in the past.
 When we discuss ‘deep time’ (such as 2.5 million years ago) we will often adopt Geological periods.
 The entirety of the last 2.5 million years is called the ‘Quaternary Period’.
 In turn this is broken down into two ‘epochs’, the Pleistocene (2.59 million to 11,700 years ago) and the Holocene (11,700 year ago to present).